cksystemsteaching/selfie/README.md

 > Order of evaluation

 Interestingly, compiling dereferencing assignments is easier than compiling variable assignments.
 We only need to generate code that loads the value of a variable, simply by reusing the procedure `load_variable` or, more generally, evaluates an expression, by reusing the procedure `compile_expression`, see the source code for the details.
 However, doing so before generating code that evaluates the expression in the right-hand side of an assignment may result in different semantics than generating the code in the opposite order.
-For example, just like the expression `x + f()` we mentioned before where `x` is a global variable of type unsigned integer whose value the procedure `f` modifies, an assignment `*x = f()` where `x` is of type pointer to unsigned integer has different semantics depending on whether `x` is evaluated before or after calling `f`.
+For example, just like the expression `x + p()` we mentioned before where `x` is a global variable of type unsigned integer whose value a procedure `p` modifies, an assignment `*x = p()` where `x` is of type pointer to unsigned integer has different semantics depending on whether `x` is evaluated before or after calling `p`.
 Either way, the selfie compiler always generates the code for evaluating the left-hand side of an assignment before the code for evaluating the right-hand side.

 > Data flow and control flow